How to Prepare for the iRelaunch Return to Work Conference

 Tip #1: Register!

-Well, this is a no brainer!
-If you haven’t registered already…don’t wait any longer!!
-The price of admission goes up next week so if you want to snag a $29 spot...do it right now and then come right back here after you finish all 3 steps of the registration (yes, there are 3 - and we explain this all below!)
+If you haven’t registered already…don’t wait!!
+Do it right now while registration is still FREE and then come right back here after you finish all 3 steps of the registration (yes, there are 3 - and we explain this all below!)

 If you already have your ticket, great!
-Make sure you are fully registered on the conference platform we are using, Brazen!
-(See Tip #2 for some guidance on how to confirm this!)
+Make sure you are fully registered on BRAZEN, our conference platform (See Tip #2 for guidance on how to confirm this!).

-But, I promise you, the emails are there to help!
-If you feel like you've received the same email about needing to complete registration...we've got you covered.
-However, once you do complete your Brazen registration, you're subscribed to an email sequence that has great information on how to prepare for the conference...information that many of our May 2021 Conference attendees wish they'd paid attention to!
+We send the emails for a reason - to make sure you are set up to take maximum advantage of all our conference has to offer.
+(If you've received an email about needing to complete registration...we've got you covered.)
+Once you complete your Brazen registration, you're subscribed to an email sequence that has great information on how to prepare for the conference.
+As a recent attendee commented:

 Tip #3: Stay organized!